-Class runs: March 3-6
+Class runs: April 25-28

-Material fee: $50
+Material fee: $60

-Skill Level: Seasoned beginner and up, must know your basics
+Skill Level: Seasoned beginner and up, must know your basics of shoulders, punching

 Grab this opportunity to make your very own set of blacksmithing tools.

 As a warm up we will forge some simple scroll tongs, the to Wolf jaw and then Bolt-End or V-bit style tongs.
 Tools to follow will include, cross-peen hammers, hot chisels, hot punches, bending forks, cold chisels, center punches, scribes and related tools of blacksmithing you need help with.
-The class will use simple tool steels 4140 and mild steels.
+The class will use simple tool steels, 4140 and mild steels.

 Dereck Glaser started blacksmithing at the age of fifteen.
 Primarily self-taught for many years through college, where he earned a Bachelors of Science in Industrial Art Education.
 For several years Dereck worked his way through various architectural blacksmith shops between Ohio and New Jersey as manager or head smith.
 He has demonstrated at several regional events and taught classes at other craft schools.
 Now the Director of the New England School of Metalwork in Auburn Maine, Dereck has realigned his direction to do everything possible to promote the education of artistic and historic metalwork.
 He also continues to run his own studio, DG Forge, executing custom architectural metalwork and sculpture.